DIAGNijmegen/picai_eval/README.md

 #

-### Evaluate All Detection Maps stored in a Specific Folder
+### Evaluate all Detection Maps stored in a specific folder
 To evaluate numerous detection maps stored on disk, prepare input folders in the following format:

 ```